16

 sudo update-locale LANG=ru_RU.UTF-8

-If the Russian language is selected when installing the OS, the configuration is not required.
+If the Russian language is selected when installing the OS, no configuration is required.

 Addition from 2026:

-If FlatPak is installed, edit your ~/.bashrc file.
+If FlatPak is installed, edit the ~/.bashrc file.

 For example, using the nano text editor: